-Laboratory operations can be dangerous whether you are working with hazardous materials or equipment or just performing common laboratory procedures.
+Laboratory operations can be dangerous, whether you are working with hazardous materials or equipment or just performing common laboratory procedures.
 Every day there are incidents that occur in teaching and research laboratories on campuses across the country.
 Although many accidents are minor, there are also serious cases, including fatalities.
-Periodically, CCNy has multiple incidents in our laboratories.
+There have been multiple incidents in CCNY laboratories over the years.
 Our goal is to reduce that number and reduce accidental injuries.

-In collaboration with CUNY, EHOS provides a Laboratory Safety Manual.
+In collaboration with CUNY, EHOS provides a Chemical Hygiene Plan, which is required to be available in all laboratories that handle chemicals.
 EHOS has also prepared manuals specifically for CCNY.
 Our manuals promote safe and practical laboratory procedures, including information on the use of personal protective equipment (PPE), and emergency procedures, and incident response.
 It is important to recognize that this manual does not cover all the risks and hazards in every laboratory.
 You may also review our Lab Self Inspection Checklist.
 There are a wide variety of hazardous materials handled in laboratories at CCNY.
-As a final note, EHOS would like to remind you that CUNY expects each Principal Investigator (PI) to fully append any supplementary safety information to this manual pertinent to their specific laboratory.
+CUNY expects each Principal Investigator (PI) to fully append any supplementary safety information to this manual pertinent to their specific laboratory.

 The new Emergency Response Guide has been prepared for use and display in all lab spaces.
 Responsible parties should print out or otherwise make this poster visible in lab areas.